ShichengDai/5c22-Tasks/Assignment2/README.md

 ---
 ## Credits

-This code was developed for purely academic purposes by Shicheng Dai as part of the module 5C22 Compuntational Methods
+This code was developed for purely academic purposes by Shicheng Dai as part of the module 5C22 Compuntational Methods.
+You can get access to the codes via https://github.com/ShichengDai/5c22-Tasks/tree/main/Assignment2